ngageoint/hootenanny/README.md

 [Mapbox iD Editor](https://github.com/openstreetmap/iD), which provides an intuitive and user-friendly conflation experience.

 # Command Line User Interface
-A command line user interface for conflation capabilities is available for users not requiring the web user interface.
-It also exposes some additional functionality not exposed in the web user interface.
-For a list of available commands, type 'hoot'.
+A command line user interface for conflation capabilities is available for users who wish to visualize data outside of the web user interface (e.g. JOSM).
+It exposes some additional functionality that is not exposed from the web user interface.
+For a list of available Hootenanny commands, type 'hoot'.
 More detail is provided [here](https://github.com/ngageoint/hootenanny/blob/master/VAGRANT.md).

 # Supported Geodata Types
 **Hootenanny can conflate:**